GiX007/auto-suggest-offline/README.md

    - `figures/` - Visualizations from training process for ML-based predictors
    - `logs/` - Terminal output logs (.txt files) for training, evaluation and recommendation for both recommendation tasks

-- `docs` - Reference materials
-   - `Auto-Suggest_SIGMOD2020.pdf` - Original research paper describing the Auto-Suggest system (SIGMOD 2020)
-   - `auto_suggest_soft_implementation.pdf` - A minimal implementation and simulation of the Auto-Suggest system on a small dataset, providing validation and insights on the core ideas

 ## Getting Started